 Research Unit Sustainability and Climate Policy

 In addition to the list of English publications, the list of international speeches and the buttons in the left column, here some new English texts and links on the work of the Research Unit Sustainability and Climate Policy can be found.
-Please be aware that much more texts/ speeches/ publications can be found on the German version of this website (see the language button).
+Please be aware that much more texts/ speeches/ publications can be found under the links in the left bar of the website (and even more on the German version of this website - see the language button).

 Natural resources are back on the agenda.
 After the rise of new economic powers such as China, India, and Brazil, global competition has perceptibly increased strategic concerns as regards high commodity prices and possible supply shortages.
 Germany, the EU, the United States, and many others have formulated raw material strategies that put concern over access and supply at center stage – but the environmental and the socio-political dimensions are widely neglected in these strategies.
 This paper underlines a new dimension of international relations and pleads for new approaches, called international resource politics, which can be used for ongoing debates concerning green economy and transition strategies.
 Download